xaya/xaya_tutorials/XAYA Electron Help/Top.md

 To reiterate, **BACK UP YOUR WALLET AND STORE YOUR PASSWORD IN A SAFE PLACE**.

-<aside class="success">Did we mention that <b>BACKING UP YOUR WALLETS</b> is a good idea?</aside>
+> Did we mention that <b>BACKING UP YOUR WALLETS</b> is a good idea?

 ### Game Wallet

-Your game wallet should NOT be encrypted.
+> Your game wallet should NOT be encrypted.
 Leaving it unencrypted makes it easier and faster to do moves in games.
 If it were encrypted, you'd have to enter your password every time you made a move.
 This would be cumbersome, inconvenient, and could make some games effectively unplayable.

 The game wallet is what you will be using most of the time.

 You can back up your game wallet on the [Settings screen](#settings).

-<aside class="success">In case we forgot to mention it, <b>BACKING UP YOUR WALLETS</b> is a good idea.</aside>
+> In case we forgot to mention it, <b>BACKING UP YOUR WALLETS</b> is a good idea.

 ### Very Basic Security Tips

 The basic security advice here is basic, and not exhaustive.
 You may wish to use better security practices.

-Never give anyone your wallet.dat file or password.
+> Never give anyone your wallet.dat file or password.

 Physical security is important.
 Do not run XAYA wallet software on computers that other people have access to.
 If you must run the software on a computer